Juli868/alx-low_level_programming/0x0D-preprocessor/README.md

-This project emphasise on the header files creation and being familiar macro usage
+This project emphasise on the header files creation and being familiar macro values usage and mostly the definition of macro functions